Deuteragonist. The second guy. No, not the Sidekick

 - In Call of Duty: Black Ops, Mason is the protagonist, Hudson is the deuteragonist, Woods and Reznov are the tritagonists.

-- In Call Of Duty Black Ops 2, in the flashback, Woods is promoted to deuteragonist since most of the past is narrated by him, but you still play all save one of the missions as Alex Mason.
+- In Call of Duty: Black Ops 2, in the flashback, Woods is promoted to deuteragonist since most of the past is narrated by him, but you still play all save one of the missions as Alex Mason.
+Woods can also be considered the deuteragonist of the story as a whole, since although Mason gets the spotlight in the 1980s missions, it is ultimately Woods' actions and mistakes that set up the 2025 conflict.

 - For the 2025 story, David Mason is the protagonist, Mike Harper is the deuteragonist, Javier Salazar and Admiral Briggs (probably Crosby too) are the tritagonists.

 - Bentley from the Sly Cooper series.
-Especially by the third game, Honor Among Thieves.
+Especially by the third game, Sly 3: Honor Among Thieves.
 He's even the only other character aside from Sly to have a voiceover narration in the cutscenes.

 - Jack and Leo from Anarchy Reigns.
 Both gets an equal amount of focus, and you have to play both sides of the single player campaign.